knpuniversity/symfony/knpu/extra-doctrine-collections/join-entity-refactoring.md

 # Join Entity App Refactoring

 In some ways, not much just changed.
-Before, we had a `genus_scientist` table with a `genus_id` and a `user_id` columns.
-And... we still have that, with two new columns.
+Before, we had a `genus_scientist` table with `genus_id` and `user_id` columns.
+And... we still have that, just with two new columns.

 But, in our app, a ton just changed.
-That's my nice way of saying: we just broke a bunch of stuff!
+That's my nice way of saying: we just broke everything!

 ## Collection of GenusScientists, not Users

-For example, before, `genusScientist` was a collection of `User` objects, but now it's a collection of `GenusScientist` objects.
+For example, before, `genusScientists` was a collection of `User` objects, but now it's a collection of `GenusScientist` objects.
 The same thing is true on `User`: wherever our code was using the `studiedGenuses` property - to get the collection or change it - well, that code is done broke.

 Let's clean things up!
-And see some really interesting things along the way.
+And see some cool stuff along the way.

 ## Creating new Join Entity Links

 First, because we just emptied our database, we have no data.
-Open the fixtures file and temporarily comment-out the `genusScientist` property.
-We can't simply set a `User` object on `genusScientist` anymore: this *now* needs `GenusScientist` objects.
+Open the fixtures file and temporarily comment-out the `genusScientists` property.
+We can't simply set a `User` object on `genusScientista` anymore: this *now* accepts `GenusScientist` objects.
 We'll fix that in a second.

 But, run the fixtures: